kevicai/toronto-sheltered-residents-deaths-analysis/README.md

 ## Statement on LLM usage

-ChatGPT was used to help with idea generation and bug fixing for the paper and R code.
-The entire chat history is available in inputs/llms/usage.txt.
+ChatGPT was used to help with bug fixing and idea generation for the paper and R code.
+The entire chat history is available in other/llms/usage.txt.